lukecav/awesome-elementor/README.md

 * [AnWP Post Grid for Elementor](https://wordpress.org/plugins/anwp-post-grid-for-elementor/) -  Create and manage your own.
 * [EleBuilder](https://wordpress.org/plugins/widget-builder-for-elementor/) -  Create and build your own Elementor widgets without writing any code.
 * [Woo Addons for Elementor](https://wordpress.org/plugins/stax-woo-addons-for-elementor/) -  WooCommerce Addons and Widgets for Elementor builder.
+* [Scroll Magic Addon for Elementor](https://wordpress.org/plugins/scroll-magic-addon-for-elementor/) -  ScrollMagic for Elementor makes it easy to respond to the user's current scroll position.
+This is the perfect plugin to create an animation effect for you if you like.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.